ofdryads/miniageOS/README.md

 - Banking apps, Venmo, 2FA apps etc. (as with base LineageOS, or any phone w/ an unlocked bootloader)
 - Opening links (URL or QR code) in a browser

+WARNING: this process is meant to be repeated regularly - every 3-6 months *at a minimum*.
+Running this script/flashing the image *is* the update mechanism.
+It replaces the OTA system to avoid the modifications being undone.
+Going 6+ months without updating (manually or OTA) creates security risks.
+This goes for any 3rd party apps you add as well.

 I would like to develop for it:
 - A mechanism to store passkeys locally that can be used to log into accounts on desktop by scanning a QR code (use FIDO2) without opening a browser